-When building your home, there are so many decisions to make about the interior.
-You have to perfect the floorplan, pick out the paint colors, and select the best furnishing to make a house truly feel like a home.
+When building your home, you must make many decisions about the interior.
+You have to perfect the floor plan, pick out the paint colors, and select the best furnishings to make a house truly feel like a home.

 But what about the outside?
-If we learned anything from recent events, it’s that creating an oasis for your family home definitely includes the outdoors.
-There are so many aspects to consider once you get started: the landscaping design, the deck or patio layout, and finally, what about a pool?
+If recent events have taught us anything, it’s that creating an oasis for your family home includes the outdoors.
+Once you get started, there are so many aspects to consider: the landscaping design, the deck or patio layout, and finally, what about a pool?

-This amazing lodge-style ranch home has 4 bedrooms, 4 baths, a spacious 3 car garage & over 3000 SF of living space in addition to this beautiful pool.
+This amazing lodge-style ranch home has four bedrooms, four baths, a spacious 3-car garage & over 3000 sq ft of living space, and this beautiful pool.
 Plan #195-1265

-There are many great perks that come with having a swimming pool at home.
+Having a swimming pool at home has many great perks.
 Here are just a few of our favorites.

 One of the main benefits of having a swimming pool in your own backyard is the great sense of community that it creates.